What’s a Peer?

 Join TFL’s Peer Hub – A new monthly online social group for people with physical disabilities.

-After that: First Tuesday of every month at 2pm.
+Meetings are on the first Tuesday of every month at 2pm.

 Let’s build community and reduce social isolation.